lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/02 Of Gods and Fiends/Of Gods and Fiends.md

 							<p> There is an air of mystery surrounding <b>Toshi's</b> birth.
 He was not born, but found.
 His purpose unknown.
 He was taken in by a few friendly gods, but they didn't really know what to do with.
 Eventually, <b>Toshi</b> choose to run away from the <i>Heavenly Realm</i> to grow and learn amongst mortals.
 He rapidly discovered his love of cigarettes and good food.
 He enrolled in some fancy rich person school so he could have easy access to both.
 He could've spent the rest of his days squandering money and feelings sorry for himself, but meeting <b>Anaia</b> opened his eyes to truly living with purpose. </p>
 							<h3> Main Story </h3>
 							<p> In their time apart, <b>Toshi</b> has amassed a huge following amongst both the elite and the general populace.
 He's been living as an allusive chef in the city.
 Only making masked appearances for food drives and charity events.
 Most assume he's a simple food god, but this is really just a side hobby.
 His main purpose is a reaper.
 He's been working very hard to suppress the political groups that want another war. </p>
-							<h3> Fun Facts </h3>
-							<p> <b>Toshi</b> publicly feeding <b>Anaia</b> his <i>Golden Ichor</i> is akin to him blessing her with a gods' favour.
-It show's the world that she is under his protection. </p>
-							<p> He isn't a good person at all.
-He isn't even a good person.
-He's an amalgamation of concepts forced into an attempt at humanity.
-And I love him for it.
-Yeah, he helps the marginalized, but only because it increases his number of worshipers, ergo his power.
-Any kindness he shows to others is due to his desire to please <b>Anaia</b>. </p>
 						</div>
 					</div>
 				</div>